Adoptive Parent Resources / Starting the Adoption Process

 • References and criminal background clearances

 The end of the report will feature a summary and the social worker’s overall adoption recommendation for your family.
+Once completed and approved, adoptive parents can move forward with a safe and legal adoption.

 More Starting the Adoption Process